December’s security awareness topic is social engineering

 - the ISO/IEC 27000-series standards have evolved steadily from relatively humble beginnings as a corporate security policy in

 the 1990s to today’s globally-respected suite of good practices in information risk and security management.
+This will be our 70th topic.

 Information risk and security is what we do